build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 !['Create Bucket' button in the S3 console.](images/create_bucket.png)

-2. Provide a unique bucket name of your choice and a AWS region (e.g. `us-east-1`) and click `Create Bucket` at the bottom of the page.
+2. Provide a unique bucket name of your choice and choose an AWS region (e.g. `us-east-1`) and click `Create Bucket` at the bottom of the page.
 Take note of your bucket name.

 !['Create Bucket' page where to specify a bucket name](images/create_bucket_2.png)

-3. Click on the newly created bucket and `Upload` to upload the following file to the S3 bucket.
+3. Click on the newly created bucket and click `Upload` to upload the following file to the S3 bucket.

 !['Upload' button within the bucket objects view](images/upload_to_bucket.png)

-4. Click `Add files` and select the JAR file `ClickStreamProcessor-1.0.jar` that you recently generated.
+4. Click `Add files` and select the JAR file `ClickStreamProcessor-1.0.jar` that you have recently generated.

 !['Add files' button to select and upload local files to the S3 bucket](images/add_files_to_bucket.png)

+Perfect!
+Now, that the JAR file is uploaded to the S3 bucket, we can easily run the Flink application in Kinesis Data Analytics without having to manage any servers.
+Note that we can either upload the package as JAR file, or can compress the package and upload it as a ZIP file.

 ### Step 4:  Create a Stack using AWS CloudFormation